cider-ci/cider-ci_documentation-source/source/installation/setup-and-deploy/index.md

 <div class="row"> <div class="col-md-6">

 We will use two exemplary environments for illustration.
-There is the "simple" environment.
+There is the **_simple_ demo environment**.
 One single Linux machine hosts the server, executor and also the control machine.

-The "advanced" environment consists of a server, an executor running on Linux, an executor running on Windows, and a control machine.
+The **_advanced_ demo environment** consists of a server, an executor running on Linux, an executor running on Windows, and a control machine.

 We choose one of the two examples as a template when we will actually configure